Ministry of Labour investigating possible electrocution at Orillia's Kubota plant

 Employees at Kubota in Orillia were evacuated on Thursday after reports of a possible electrocution.

-Provincial police said they got the call about the incident at the business on Commerce Drive shortly before noon.
+Provincial police said they got the call about a worker who was electrocuted at the business on Commerce Drive shortly before noon.

 The Ministry of Labour was called to investigate and told CTV News a worker was injured while working on an electrical panel, and two others suffered smoke inhalation.